Biology (BS, Minor)

 - Physical therapist

 Advanced laboratory learning is at the core of the Biology program.
 Learn in state-of-the-art laboratories on campus and at outdoor field sites.
-These experiences will prepare you for enriching internships and rewarding careers.
+These experiences will prepare you for enriching internships through the Associated Colleges of the Chicago Area, including experiences at the Morton Arboretum and the Shedd Aquarium, which lead to rewarding careers.

 Where AU graduates intern and work